bookstairs/bookhunter/README.md

   bookhunter sanqiu [flags]

 Flags:
   -c, --cookie string         The cookie file name you want to use, it would be saved under the download directory. (default "cookies")
+      --debug                 Enable debug mode
-  -d, --download string     The book directory you want to use, default would be current working directory. (default "/Users/Yufan")
+  -d, --download string       The book directory you want to use, default would be current working directory. (default "/Users/jianyun/GolandProjects/bookhunter")
   -f, --format strings        The file formats you want to download. (default [EPUB,MOBI,PDF]) -h, --help                  help for sanqiu
   -i, --initial int           The book id you want to start download.
 It should exceed 0. (default 1) -g, --progress string       The download progress file name you want to use, it would be saved under the download directory. (default "progress")
+      --refreshToken string   The refreshToken for AliYun Drive.
   -n, --rename                Rename the book file by book ID.
   -r, --retry int             The max retry times for timeout download request. (default 5) -t, --thread int            The number of download threads. (default 1) -o, --timeout duration      The max pending time for download request. (default 10m0s) -a, --user-agent string     Set User-Agent for download request. (default "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.4844.51 Safari/537.36")
   -w, --website string        The website for sanqiu.
 You don't need to override the default url. (default "https://www.sanqiu.cc")
 ```

 ### Download books from my Telegram groups.